 NOTE: THE IEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 54.
 DEPARTMENT OF THE ARMY AUTHORIZATION PURSUANT TO SECTION 404 OF THE CLEAN WATER ACT (33 U.S.C.
-1344) UNDER NATIONWIDE PERMIT 54 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS PUBLISHED IN SECTION C.
+1344) UNDER NATIONWIDE PERMIT 54 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS FUBLISHED IN SECTION C

-- An individual Section 401 water quality certification shall be required for any project that exceeds 1000 feet as measured along the bank and or when the District Engineer waives the limitation of 30 feet as measured from the mean high water line. - The applicant shall not cause:

-A. violation of applicable provisions of the Illinois Environmental Protection Act;

-B. water pollution defined and prohibited by the Illinois Environmental Protection Act;

-C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or
+- An individual Section 401 water quality certification shall be required for any project that exceeds 1000 feet as measured along the bank and or when the District Engineer waives the limitation of 30 feet as measured from the mean high water line.
+1. - The applicant shall not cause: - Α. - pplicant shall not cause: violation of applicable provisions of the Illinois Environmental Protection Act; water pollution defined and prohibited by the Illinois Environmental Protection Act; violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or interference with water use practices near public recreation areas or water supply interference. Β. с.

-D. interference with water use practices near public recreation areas or water supply The applicant for Nationwide Permit 54 shall implement erosion control measures - The applicant for Nationwide Permit 54 shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2016).

-Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State unless a permit has been issued by this Agency.
-Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.
-All areas affected by construction shall be stabilized or mulched and seeded as soon after construction as possible.
-The applicant shall undertake peasurements and proceedings. - All areas affected by construction shall be stabilized or mulched and seeded as soon after construction as possible.
+- D. - 3. - D. Interference with water use practices hear public recreation areas of water supply intakes.
+The applicant for Nationwide Permit 54 shall implement erosion control measures consistent with the "Illinois Urban Manual" (IEPA/USDA, NRCS; 2016).
+Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self contained area in compliance with all state statutes, regulations and permit requirements with no discharge to waters of the State 4. unless a permit has been issued by this Agency.
+Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards. - All areas affected by construction shall be stabilized or mulched and seeded as soon after construction as possible.
 The applicant shall undertake necessary measures and procedures to reduce erosion during construction.
-Interim measures to prevent erosion during construction shall be taken and may include the installation of sedimentation basins and temporary mulching.
+Interim measures to prevent erosion during construction shall be taken and may include the installation of sedimentation basins and temporary 5.
+Shair be taken and may include the installation of sedimentation basins and temporary mulching.
 All construction within the waterway shall be conducted during zero or low flow conditions.
 The applicant shall be responsible for obtaining an NPDES Storm Water Permit prior to initiating construction if the construction activity associated with the project will result in the disturbance of 1 (one) or more acres, total land area.
-An NPDES Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section. - C. Nationwide Permit General Conditions
+An NPDES Storm Water Permit may be obtained by submitting a properly completed Notice of Intent (NOI) form by certified mail to the Agency's Division of Water Pollution Control, Permit Section.

+C. Nationwide Permit General Conditions